lemon24/reader/docs/dev.rst

 Plugins
 ~~~~~~~

-List of hooks (unmaintained as of 2021): :issue:`80`.
+List of potential hooks (from mid-2018): :issue:`80`.

-Minimal plugin API (case study and considetrations for the built-in plugin naming scheme): `229#issuecomment-803870781`.
+Minimal plugin API (from 2021) – case study and built-in plugin naming scheme: :issue:`229#issuecomment-803870781`.

+We'll add / document new (public) hooks as needed.

 Reserved names
 ~~~~~~~~~~~~~~

-Requirements, thoughts about the naming scheme and prefixes unlikely to collide with user names: :issue:`186` (multiple comments).
+Requirements, thoughts about the naming scheme and prefixes unlikely to collide with user names:
+:issue:`186` (multiple comments).

 Wrapping underlying storage exceptions